SunnyLau2001/chirp-more/README.md

 ## Hosting through Docker

-Add Dockerfile and docker-compose for setup a production-like environment.
+Add Dockerfile and docker-compose for setup a production-like environment for hosting Laravel through Nginx, mariaDB, and phpmyadmin.